What-Is-A-Username/barcode-identifier-api/README.md

 Run the containers using Docker Compose:
 ```
 docker compose -f ./docker-compose-dev.yml -p barrel build barrel_venv_image
-docker compose -f ./docker-compose-dev.yml -p barrel build celery_worker barrel --no-cache
+docker compose -f ./docker-compose-dev.yml -p barrel up --build celery_worker barrel barrel_proxy --no-cache
 ```

-The primary difference between the development (docker-compose-dev.yml) and the deployment builds (docker-compose-deploy.yml) is that in the development build, the files are also mounted to the local filesystem for easier access.
+The primary difference between the development (docker-compose-dev.yml) and the deployment builds (docker-compose-deploy.yml) is that in the development build, the files are in bind mounts so that they are reachable more easily through the local filesystem.
+For deployment, files are in named volumes managed by Docker.

 ### Docs (optional)
 This repo is also accompanied with documentation built with MKDocs.